 - Contact a Missouri dog bite attorney as soon as possible.

 After a dog attack, you can suffer from several physical, emotional, and financial hardships.
-A Kansas City dog bite lawyer can protect your rights and help you secure the compensation you need to recover.
+A Kansas City dog bite attorney can protect your rights and help you secure the compensation you need to recover.